ashikibrahim07/fb-lite-login-page/README.md

 4. If you have forgotten your password, click on the "Forgotten Password?" link to recover it.
 5. Optionally, you can also create a new account by clicking on the "Create New Account" button.

+# Live Demo

+You can view the live demo of the project [here](https://ashikibrahim07.github.io/fb-lite-login-page/).

 ## Credits

 - Design inspired by Facebook Lite.